 The use of a distinct information model attribute (i.e. Act.priorityCode), which is applicable to all services, makes the priority more readily accessible to workflow management.
 It does not require the SNOMED CT expression to be parsed to determine the priority of a request or action.
 In addition, it allows consistent handling of priority when some services are represented using SNOMED CT while others are represented using different code systems.

 The use of a representation of priority that is integrated with the definition model of the associated concept is more useful from the perspective of clinical record retrieval.
-The description logic model of SNOMED CT ensures the computational equivalence of a procedure concept defined as an emergency and a post-coordinated expression in which [ 260870009 | priority | = 25876001 | emergency ] is added to the more general procedure concept.
+The description logic model of SNOMED CT ensures the computational equivalence of a procedure concept defined as an emergency and a post-coordinated expression in which [ 260870009 | priority | = 25876001 | emergency |] is added to the more general procedure concept.

-2.2.9 Act.negationInd
+Act.negationInd